-As Singapore continues our vaccination drive, most of us will start to receive our appointment dates for the first dose.
-Apart from efficacy, the one thing we’re probably all curious about is the COVID-19 vaccine side effects, after taking the jab.
-In fact, we may have heard stories from our elderly parents or friends who already have been vaccinated.
+As Singapore continues our COVID-19 vaccination drive, most of us will already have received a notification to sign up for our first dose of the vaccine.
+Apart from efficacy, the one thing we’re probably all curious about is the COVID-19 vaccine side effects, after taking our shot.
+We may have heard stories from our parents or friends who already have been vaccinated.

 We have compiled the most important things you need to know about vaccination side effects, how to treat them, and when you should seek medical assistance.